ExpressionEngine/ExpressionEngine-User-Guide/source/development/extension_hooks/global/email/index.rst

 The email data is sent in a single array
 `by reference <http://php.net/manual/en/language.references.pass.php>`_ so data may be altered without needing to return the altered data.

-If the _headers array is edited, ``Email::_write_headers()`` should be called to rewrite the headers string that is used for some protocols for sending mail.

 :returns:
     Boolean